seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 ## 7. Eastern Traditions and Philosophies

 - **Hinduism** : Diverse Indian religion with many gods, karma, and dharma, focused on liberation (Moksha).
-    - **Advaita Vedanta** : Hindu philosophy teaching "non-duality" (*all is One, Brahman*).
+    - **Advaita Vedanta** : School of Hindu philosophy teaching non-duality (The ultimate reality (Brahman) and the individual soul (Atman) are one).
-    - **Ayurveda** (from the Sanskrit words ayur (life) and veda (science or knowledge)): Indian traditional medicine that balances mind, body, and spirit through diet, herbal remedies, exercise, meditation, breathing, and physical therapy.
+    - **Ayurveda** (from the Sanskrit words ayur (life) and veda (science or knowledge): Indian traditional medicine that balances mind, body, and spirit through diet, herbal remedies, exercise, meditation, breathing, and physical therapy.
         - **Panchkarma** : Ayurvedic cleansing therapy using oils, massage, and herbs.
         - **Shirodhara** :  Ayurvedic treatment that involves slowly pouring warm oil onto the forehead.
     - **Hare Krishna** : Devotional movement (*bhakti yoga*) chanting Krishna’s names (Guru Srila Prabhupada).